mlswg/mls-protocol/draft-ietf-mls-protocol.md

 more than one message.

 Keys, nonces, and the secrets in ratchets are derived using DeriveTreeSecret.
-The context in a given call consists of the index of the sender's leaf in the ratchet tree and the current position in the ratchet.
+The context in a given call consists of the node index of the sender's leaf in the ratchet tree and the current position in the ratchet.
 In particular, the node index of the sender's leaf in the ratchet tree is the same as the node index of the leaf in the Secret Tree